aaron-grahn/pv/README.md

 A port provides implementations of E\_k(M), D\_k(M), and H(M).
 It also provides Base64 encoding.
 Ports are not obligated to use the same cryptographic primitives as one another.

+It is necessary that the H(M) output a hash of a size that can be used as a key by the functions E and D. It is also necessary that the block size of the functions E and D is the same as a valid key size.